API reference

 return timingSafeEqual(a, b);

 }Compute the HMAC over the raw request body bytes — not over a re-serialized JSON object.
-Frameworks that re-encode the body (object spread, JSON.parse + JSON.stringify) will produce a different byte sequence and the comparison will fail.
+Frameworks that re-encode the body (object spread, JSON.parse + JSON.stringify) produce a different byte sequence and the comparison will fail.

 Example